MaayanLab/HuBMap-Augmented-Gene-Set/README.md

-Augmentating a Gene Set list from HuBMap with a Correlation Matrix on ARCHS4
+Augmentating a Gene Set list from HuBMAP with a Correlation Matrix on ARCHS4
 =================================================

 ## Motivation